servo/book/src/hacking/testing.md

 There are three types of tests in servo.
 - Code formatting tests (`./mach test-tidy`).
 - Unit tests (`./mach test-unit`).
-- End to End tests (`./mach test-wpt`).
+- Integration tests (`./mach test-wpt`).

-The focus of this document will be on End 2 End tests but we want to mention the other tests first.
+The focus of this document will be on the Integration tests but we want to mention the other tests first.

 Every submission has to confirm to the code formatting tests.
 Most of the formatting can be done automatically with `./mach fmt`.

-The unit tests are in various files throughout the code base in typical rust `#[(cfg(test))]` and with `#[test]` annotations.
+The unit tests are in various files throughout the code base in typical rust `#[cfg(test)]` and with `#[test]` annotations.
 If you are debugging a test you can use cargo's feature to run only one test via `cargo test test_fn_name` and `cargo test test_fn_name -- --exact`, or if it is in a module `cargo test test_mod_name::test_fn_name -- --exact` (e.g., `cargo test -p net